invertase/macos-entitlements-example/README.md

 # macos-entitlements-example
-How to Reproduce Keychain entitlements exception
+How to Reproduce Keychain entitlement's exception

 1. Clone repository.
 2. Run `pod install` from project root.